sidrumade/NoPhoneSpam/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under the conditions of the [GNU GPL v3](LICENSE).

+## Privacy policy

+NoPhoneSpam stores the blocked numbers in a local database.
+No information is transmitted to anywhere in the Internet.
+There's no tracking and there are no ads.